intel/inference-model-manager/docs/architecture.md

 REST API is used for convenience and management simplification.
 A complete platform state is stored in kubernetes itself.

 Minio server with S3 is used for storage of the models.
 All user interaction with Minio are implemented via management API only.
-It means that users do not need to connect to the MinIo directly and they don't need its credentials.
+It means that users do not need to connect to the Minio directly and they don't need its credentials.

-Management API acts as a proxy for filtering the traffic to MinIo based on token validity and user permissions.
+Management API acts as a proxy for filtering the traffic to Minio based on token validity and user permissions.

 ![architecture drawing](architecture.png)